Close Navigation

 • Documented arrangements for the recording, reporting, and reporting of accidents (Including RIDDOR reportable accidents).

-• Records of all RIDDOR-reportable and other incidents for at least the last three years, including remedial actions to prevent a reoccurrence.
+• Records of all RIDDOR-reportable and other incidents for at least the last three years, including remedial actions to prevent a recurrence.

-• Records of any other accidents within the last three years, including the remedial actions to prevent a reoccurrence.
-The accident statistics for the last three years incorporating the following categories: Health & Safety Assessment Guidance v1.0 (website) 05/07/2023 Uncontrolled document when printed Page 3 of 13 Classification: PUBLIC
+• Records of any other accidents within the last three years, including the remedial actions to prevent a recurrence.
+The accident statistics for the last three years, incorporating the following categories: Health & Safety Assessment Guidance v1.0 (website) 05/07/2023 Uncontrolled document when printed Page 3 of 13 Classification: PUBLIC.
+Chas assessment standards

 • Deaths